 First level headings in the text should follow the same rule as the main title.

 For lower-level subheadings, only capitalise first letter and proper nouns.

 Headings should be under 75 characters.

-Submissions must be made in English.
+Submissions must be made in English or French.
 Authors are welcome to use American or British spellings as long as they are used consistently throughout the whole of the submission.